mborges-pivotal/pcf-hugo-workshop/content/post/lab-2.md

 Tags = ["docker","cloudfoundry"]
 date = "2016-03-15T14:54:22-04:00"
-title = "Lab 2: Run Docker Containers in Cloud Foundry" weight = 6
+title = "Lab 2: Run Docker Containers in Cloud Foundry" weight = 2

 +++

 ### Goal

 To deploy and configure a spring boot app in Docker container and run it in Cloud Foundry.
+&nbsp;

 <!--more-->